AE9RB/basic-rust-games/basic/README.md

 is done just in time.
 Execution is performed on the AST.
 This will feel just like real BASIC except with better errors.

-Rust has nice console input so there is no EDIT command.
-Supports UTF-8 in REM statements and quoted strings.
+Supports UTF-8 in REM statements and strings.
-String LEN returns the number of characters, not the number of graphemes.
+String LEN returns the number of characters, not the number of graphemes or bytes.
-String length limit is 255 characters.
 Code may be input as lowercase but will LIST as uppercase.
-Variable names can be any length and will not be truncated.
-Variable names may not start with keywords but may have keywords in them.